 The more I travel to “third world” countries; I am simply amazed at the happiness shown by people who have the least amount of “stuff” and material wealth.
 Not only do these people appear happy, but when you talk to them and ask them about their lives, they are generally joyful people who are content with their lives.
 This started to make me question why?
 I had my own theories and it turns out that they were supported by research.

-When I looked to the research, large epidemiological studies indicate that high-income countries tend to have higher depression rates than middle to low-income countries (that are without wars, famine, natural disasters and conflict).
-The World Health Organization has found that depression is the leading cause of disability worldwide and estimates that depression affects 121 million people worldwide.
+When I looked to the research, large epidemiological studies indicate that high-income countries tend to have higher depression and anxiety rates than middle to low-income countries (that are without wars, famine, natural disasters and conflict).
+The World Health Organization has found that depression and anxiety is the leading cause of disability worldwide and estimates that depression affects 121 million people worldwide.
 Divorce, separation, or the death of a spouse were commonly associated with depression across all countries, however on average, there are higher rates of depression among those in higher income/richer countries compared to lower income/poorer countries.
 This has baffled researchers as it is counterintuitive to what we think brings happiness in the western world.
 There are some theories behind these interesting statistics, which I think are all contributing factors.

 Greater income disparities in rich countries increase depression.